deftio/quikdown/README.md

 const content = editor.getMarkdown(); // get source content, see APIs for getting / setting HTML
 ```

+**Note:** The editor automatically lazy-loads plugin libraries from CDNs when needed:
+- **highlight.js** - Loaded when code blocks are encountered and `highlightjs: true`
+- **mermaid** - Loaded when mermaid diagrams are found and `mermaid: true`
+- **DOMPurify** - Loaded when HTML fence blocks are rendered
+- **KaTeX** - Loaded when math/tex fence blocks are encountered

+This keeps the initial bundle small while providing rich functionality on-demand.

 ## Other Configuration Options
 quikdown supports built-in styles for a "batteries included" experience or you can bring your own CSS themes.
 Example css files are provided for basic light and dark themes to get started.